sheoak/vim-bepoptimist/README.md

 # Features

-- Detecting keyboard layout
 - Remapping *jklm* to *ctsr*
-- Improving access to some keys like $, ", w…
+- Improving access to some keys like w or leader key
-- Adding new easy keymaps
+- Adding new easy keymaps using additional bepo keys
-- Fixing shortcuts for some famous plugins (surround, unite…)
+- Fugitive, sneak, tabular mappings for bépo

 **Under development.**

+# Abandonned features

+- Detecting keyboard layout: it was too much trouble…

 # Installation